owenbrown/python_stack/FEEDBACK.md

 ### [Singly linked lists](http://learn.village88.com/m/19/185/1957) should use idiomatic python
 `while (runner != None):` should be replaced with `while runner is not none`

+### The (copy) butter in the sample code results in bugs
+If a user copy-and-pastes the sample code, sometimes the word "copy" is taken from the copy button, and injected into the copied code, in a random spot.
+This is annoying.

+ I don't use the copy button because one time it copied in characters that through bugs.
+So, I copy-and-paste.

+ In addition, the copy button is really small to click, and hidden until hovered over.

+ An improvement would be to make the copy button larger, always visible, and in-line, right, justified with the file name.
+The text "copy" should not be selectable by the user.